-[Updated on 1 June 2020] The squash backhand serve is an effective serve if done correctly.
+[Updated on 1 December 2020] The squash backhand serve is an effective serve if done correctly and gives you chance to win the point.
 The backhand swing enables you to spin the ball faster than you would on a forehand.
 With enough spin, a backhand serve creates unpredictable angles as the ball bounces off from the walls.

 Hitting a backhand serve

 Direct the ball near the opposite corner of the front wall.
-An unpredictable angle can be made with enough spin on the ball to confuse your opponent and will bring the trajectory closer to the side wall.
+An unpredictable angle can be made with enough spin on the ball to confuse your opponent and will bring the trajectory closer to the side wall and the best chance of covering all of your opponent’s possible shots.

 Serve the ball with a backhand swing to spin the ball and direct it towards the opposite corner of the front wall.